Simplifying Ratio Calculator

 Fraction form 2/3

-Simplify Ratio Calculator 3 Numbers
+Simplifying Ratio Calculator 3 Numbers

 Three-part ratios appear in mixing, allocation, and any situation where a total is split three ways.
 Find the GCF of all three numbers, then divide each by it.